(Updated Guide) Sinusitis VA Rating and Disability Compensation

 Sinusitis is frequently linked to other service-connected conditions such as allergic rhinitis, sleep apnea, migraines, and respiratory infections, often leading to secondary VA disability claims.
 Veterans with traumatic brain injuries (TBI) or facial injuries may develop sinus issues as secondary conditions.

-Treatment for sinusitis typically involves a combination of nasal irrigation, decongestants, corticosteroids, antibiotics (if bacterial), and in chronic sinusitis, surgical procedures to improve sinus drainage.
+Treatment for sinusitis typically involves a combination of nasal irrigation, decongestants, corticosteroids, antibiotics (if bacterial), and, in chronic sinusitis, surgical procedures to improve sinus drainage.

 Recognizing sinusitis as a service-connected disability can significantly impact a veteran’s health and quality of life, making proper evaluation and treatment essential.

-VA Rating System for Sinusitis
+VA Rating Criteria for Sinusitis Explained

 The Department of Veterans Affairs (VA) rates sinusitis under 38 CFR § 4.97, Diagnostic Codes 6510-6514, covering maxillary, ethmoid, frontal, and sphenoid sinusitis.